Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 As I was making the scooter, I was using some parts I didn’t make and didn’t completely understand (many of them electronics-based).
 I asked myself if I could really say that I had made the scooter from scratch if this were the case.
 I decided not and so, earlier this year, I made a DC electric radial flux motor from scratch using mostly 3D-printed parts.
 Why radial flux and brushless?
 Because I heard it was harder than a brushed motor.

 Anyway, the motor hit almost 2000 RPM without breaking a sweat; it didn’t even get warm!
 And this was without an iron core!
 So I was happy, right?
 Wrong.
-To make it spin, I used a pre-made so-called “speed controller.”
+To make it spin, I used a pre-made so-called " speed controller."
 Because I simply can’t have that, I wanted to make a speed controller.
 But, because of the design of the motor I made, doing so with that motor would have been a lot more complicated than I was comfortable with (too big of a step up from my current skill level).

-Of course, I do have to draw the line of “from scratch” somewhere and move on.
+Of course, I do have to draw the line of " from scratch"  somewhere and move on.
 Making my own speed controller?
 Seems productive.
 Making my own transistors?
 Seems debatably productive.
 Enameling my own wire?
 Perhaps not very productive.

 So that brings us to today, where I designed a new motor just so that I can make a speed controller for it so that I can be one step closer to making an electric scooter completely from scratch.

 *If you’re wondering why I decided to make a different style of motor (axial flux) instead of modifying the radial flux design, there are two main reasons: (1) axial flux is better for vehicles, and (2) it would be more challenging and therefore I would learn more.*

-#### How do electric motors work?

-Include a .gif of the drone motor guy’s video for the three phases Goal of motor is to translate electrical energy into (rotational) kinetic energy Moving electromagnetic field like a kind of Sisyphean light chase If the field is aligned with the permanent magnets, then the motor will not move, so we need:
-3 phases so one will always be misaligned to be able to turn the electromagnets on and off precisely And we know where the permanent magnets are in relation to the electromagnets

-#### Project Outline & Goalsetting
+#### Project Outline & Goal-Setting

 ##### What are all those buzzwords in the title?